lubianat/quali_phd/manuscript.md

 ![Subset of the marker genes for item Q101405051 (human cholinergic neuron)](https://github.com/lubianat/fapesp_report_1/blob/main/content/images/chat_marker.png?raw=true){#fig:chat_marker width="85%"}

-Now that we re-formatted the markers on PanglaoDB as Linked Open Data, we can make queries that were not possible before, includingfederated queries with other biological databases, such as Uniprot [@https://sparql.uniprot.org/sparql] and Wikipathways [@https://www.wikipathways.org/index.php/Portal:Semantic_Web].
+Now that we re-formatted the markers on PanglaoDB as Linked Open Data, we can make queries that were not possible before, including federated queries with other biological databases, such as Uniprot [@https://sparql.uniprot.org/sparql] and Wikipathways [@https://www.wikipathways.org/index.php/Portal:Semantic_Web].
 Due to previous similar reconciliation projects, Wikidata already contains information about genes, including their relations to Gene Ontology (GO) terms.

-PanglaoDB's integration to the Wikidata ecosystem allows us to ask a variety of questions (figure @fig:iscb_results).
+PanglaoDB's integration to the Wikidata ecosystem allows us to ask various questions (figure @fig:iscb_results).

 ![
 SPARQL queries in Wikidata now harness information from Panglao DB.
 Queries with the above design were run on Wikidata.
-Results might change in real time with Wikidata updates by contributors A-C) Graphical representation of feasible SPARQL queries (https://w.wiki/yQ6, https://w.wiki/yQD and https://w.wiki/3HjX,).
+Results might change in real-time with Wikidata updates by contributors A-C) Graphical representation of feasible SPARQL queries (https://w.wiki/yQ6, https://w.wiki/yQD and https://w.wiki/3HjX,).
 D) Sample result from query C.
 ](https://github.com/lubianat/fapesp_report_1/blob/main/content/images/poster_ISCB_results.png?raw=true){#fig:iscb_results width="85%"}

 ### "Which human cell types are related to neurogenesis via their markers?"

-As expected, the query below retrieved a series of neuron types, such as "[human purkinje neuron](https://www.wikidata.org/wiki/Q101404913)" and "[human cajal-retzius cell](https://www.wikidata.org/wiki/Q101405091)."
-It also retrieved non-neural cell types such as the "[human loop of henle cell](https://www.wikidata.org/wiki/Q101405109), a kidney cell type, and "[human osteoclast](https://www.wikidata.org/wiki/Q101404928).
+As expected, the query below retrieved a series of neuron types, such as "[human Purkinje neuron](https://www.wikidata.org/wiki/Q101404913)" and "[human Cajal-retzius cell](https://www.wikidata.org/wiki/Q101405091)."
+It also retrieved non-neural cell types such as the "[human loop of Henle cell](https://www.wikidata.org/wiki/Q101405109), a kidney cell type, and "[human osteoclast](https://www.wikidata.org/wiki/Q101404928).
 These seemingly unrelated cell types markedly express genes involved in neurogenesis, but that does not mean that they are involved with this process.
-The seemingly confusing results reinforce the idea that one needs to be careful when using curated pathways to enrich one's analysis, as false positives abound.
+The unexpected results reinforce that one needs to be careful when using curated pathways to analyze gene sets, as false positives abound.

 The molecular process that gene products take part depends on the cell type.
 SPARQL allows us to seamlessly compare Gene Ontology processes with cell marker data, providing a sandbox to generate hypotheses and explore the biomedical knowledge landscape.